aws/codecatalyst-blueprints/packages/blueprints/test-blueprint/README.md

 ### Publishing

-You must have write access to the 'blueprints' organization in code.aws in order to publish.
-You'll need to get a `CAWS_COOKIE` and set in in your environment.
+You must have write access to `blueprints` space in CodeCatalyst in order to publish.
+Ask the blueprints team for access.

+You'll also need to grab `CAWS_COOKIE` and set in in your environment.
+Steps to get `CAWS_COOKIE`:

+1. Navigate to the space you want to publish your blueprint to
+1. Open Developer Tools by right clicking the webpage and select 'Inspect'
+1. Navigate to Network tab
+1. Click 'Create Project' button -> Select any blueprint
+1. There will be multiple graphql calls show up in Network tab, go through their headers and look for `Cookie` field
+1. Copy only the value of `Cookie` field

 ```
 // paste it into your terminal like so:
-export CAWS_COOKIE='session-blhahBlahblahBlah'
+export CAWS_COOKIE='code-aws-sso-session=blahblahblahblah'
 // run from the root

 // this publishes a preview version of the blueprint designed development.
 yarn blueprint:preview